thompsop1sou/flash-card-app/README.md

 ### Back End

-The back end follows the typical structure of a MERN stack:
+The back end follows the typical structure of a MERN stack (minus the "R"):
 * In `model.js`, the MongoDB database is initialized using the Mongoose package.
 It just has a single model, `FlashcardSet`, which is composed of two schemas: `flashcardSetSchema` for the main document and `flashcardSchema` for the subdocuments that are contained therein.
 * In `index.js`, Node and Express are used to handle incoming HTTP requests.
 Based on the endpoint of the request and its contents, some sort of call is made to the database, and the corresponding data is sent back to the front end.